swaldman/sbt-ethereum/README.md

 // this is the URL to a specific commit of the file import "https://github.com/swaldman/redeemable/blob/6722de57199284649fdb688d886a7ccda2f14f20/src/main/solidity/RedeemableToken.sol";
 ```
-To specify include locations, which should be file paths or URLs, use the setting `ethIncludeLocations`.
+To specify include locations, which should be file paths or URLs, use the setting `ethcfgIncludeLocations`.
 Relative paths will be interpreted relative to the project root directory.

 ### Interacting with deployed smart contracts

 **_Please bear in mind that sbt-ethereum is young, largely untested code, offered without warranties.
 Don't try high-stakes stuff, or work from high-stakes addresses!_**

 Metainformation about any smart contract you deploy, from any project, will be saved in the `sbt-ethereum` database.
 You can interact with those contracts using
-the `ethInvokeTransaction` task. [_Note: The call below is restricted to the contract's issuer, `0x465e79b940bc2157e4259ff6b2d92f454497f1e4`.
+the `ethTransactionInvoke` task. [_Note: The call below is restricted to the contract's issuer, `0x465e79b940bc2157e4259ff6b2d92f454497f1e4`.
 You won't be able to try this example at home._]

-    > ethInvokeTransaction 0xde895c2c73e9f5332c90e3e7ffa705f751f747b0 <tab>
+    > ethTransactionInvoke 0xde895c2c73e9f5332c90e3e7ffa705f751f747b0 <tab>
     balances              cancelRedemption      issue                 issuer                redeem                redemptionRequests    requestRedemption     totalSupply           transfer              uncommittedBalances
     > ethInvoke 0xde895c2c73e9f5332c90e3e7ffa705f751f747b0 issue <tab>
     <recipient, of type address>   ​ <amount, of type uint256>     ​ ​ <message, of type string>    ​ ​ ​                             issuer